Harshitha-G-846/Campus-Navigation-System/README.md

   3. Admin
   4. Lab
   5. Cafeteria

-  Connections (distance in meters):
-  Gate ---100---> Library --30--> Lab --80--> Cafeteria
-    \                 |
-    200              50
-     \                |
-     Admin ---120---> Cafeteria

-  Please enter the number for your start location: 1 Please enter the number for your end location: 5
+  Enter the number for your start location: 1
+  Enter the number for your end location: 5

   Directions to reach Cafeteria from Gate:
   1. Move from Gate to Library (100 meters)
   2. Move from Library to Lab (30 meters)
   3. Move from Lab to Cafeteria (80 meters)

   Total distance: 210 meters

 ```

 **Author**
 1. Harshitha G
 2. Harshika N